Capillary gravity water waves linearized at monotone shear flows: eigenvalues and inviscid damping: Main results and preliminaries

-\begin{remark} 1.)
-The above estimates also imply pointwise-in-$t$ decay of $v$ and $\eta$ as $t \to \infty$.
-2.)
-The function $\Omega^c (x)$ is referred to as the scattering limit of the vorticity in \cite{Zi17, WZZ18, Jia20S}.
-3.)
+By the standard density argument, this inequality also holds for any function $f \in L_x^2 W_t^{1,q}$.
+Hence the above estimates in statement (1) also imply various pointwise-in-$t$ decay of $v^c, \eta^c \in L_x^2$ as $t \to \infty$. \\ 2.)
+The function $\Omega^c (x)$ is referred to as the scattering limit of the vorticity in \cite{Zi17, WZZ18, Jia20S}. \\ 3.)
 The assumption of non-existence of singular modes is satisfied if the horizontal period $L$ is small (by Theorem \ref{T:e-values}(1) as $\frac {2\pi}L$ is large) or if $U'' \ne 0$ and \eqref{E:sigma-0} hold (by Theorem \ref{T:e-values}(2b)). \end{remark}

 The proof of this theorem is completed in Subsection \ref{SS:per-case}.